Venue: Fire and Rescue Service Headquarters, Bestwood Lodge, Arnold, Nottingham, NG5 8PD

 (g) There have been previous cases where vulnerable individuals, known to NFRS and have all shown a degree of factors, such as experiencing mobility issues, mental health issues, alcohol use and are males who live alone.
 In fact, 68% of national fires involve the over 65s.
 This has given NFRS an opportunity to incorporate a multi-agency perspective into supporting vulnerable individuals;

-(h) The Safe and Well agenda within Nottinghamshire will focus on the following areas: environmental factors and what NFRS can immediately do to ensure properties are safe; people’s ... view the full minutes text for item 9.
+(h) The Safe and Well agenda within Nottinghamshire will focus on the following areas: environmental factors and what NFRS can immediately do to ensure properties are safe; people’s health and the NFRS carrying out comprehensive home safety checks.